Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Combining multiple drivers

-To declare a cryproprocessor can handle both cleartext and plaintext keys, you need to provide two driver descriptions, one for a transparent driver and one for an opaque driver.
-You can use the mapping in capabilities' `"names"` property to arrange for driver entry points to map to the same C function.
+To declare a cryptoprocessor can handle both cleartext and plaintext keys, you need to provide two driver descriptions, one for a transparent driver and one for an opaque driver.
+You can use the mapping in capabilities' `"names"` property to arrange for multiple driver entry points to map to the same C function.

 ## Transparent drivers